-Below, you’ll find a comprehensive breakdown of the USA passport photo requirements applicants must follow to ensure a smooth application process.
+Below is a comprehensive breakdown of the USA passport photo requirements applicants must follow to ensure a smooth application process.

 Get a compliant passport photo in 3 minutes with PhotoAiD’s passport photo maker.